 During the 1924-1925 winter season, the Burrages were living in Kingston, Massachusetts, and 225 Marlborough was the home of Eliot Spalding and his wife, Beatrice Winfield (Cullen) Spalding.
 They had lived at 233 Marlborough during the previous season.
 Eliot Spalding was a former officer of the Endicott Johnson Shoe Company, owned by Henry Bradford Endicott.
 When Henry Endicott died in 1920, Eliot Spalding was named trustee of his estate, together with Henry Endicott’s son, Henry Wendell Endicott.
 The Spaldings had moved to an apartment at 301 Berkeley by the 1925-1926 season.

-During the 1925-1926 winter season, 225 Marlborough was the home of publisher Henry Cannon Clark and his wife, Mary Lovering (Head) Russell Clark.
-By the next season, they had moved to 321 Commonwealth.
+During the 1925-1926 winter season, 233 Marlborough was the home of Henry Cannon Clark and his wife, Mary Lovering (Head) Russell Clark.
+They previously had lived in New York City, where he had been affiliated with a publishing company.
+They also maintained a home in Beverly Farms/Pride’s Crossing and another, Headlands, in Westport, New York, formerly the home of Mary Clark’s late parents, Charles and Hortense (Lovering) Head, who had lived at of 412 Beacon.
+By the next season, the Clarks had moved to 321 Commonwealth.

 The Burrages resumed living at 225 Marlborough during the 1925-1927 season, but were again living elsewhere during the 1928-1928 and 1928-1929 winter seasons, and 225 Marlborough was the Boston home of stockbroker Alvin F. Sortwell and his wife, Elise (Pollard) Sortwell.
 Their primary residence was their home, Little Comfort, in Beverly Farms.